pborreli/composer-service/README.md

 ## Future

-An API is planned so it could be possible to be called from inside composer itself.
+ - An API is planned so it could be possible to be called from inside composer itself.
+ - More tests
+ - Better code
+ - Insert your needed feature here

 ## License